 Around 1750, India was the world's largest producer of cotton textiles.
 This was the period before the British conquest of Bengal happened.
 Indian textiles had been famous for fine quality and exquisite craftsmanship.
 Indian textiles were extensively traded in Southeast Asia and West and Central Asia.
 From the sixteenth century, European trading companies began to buy Indian textiles for sale in Europe.

-Many words in English and other languages; in current usage; show the proof of this flourishing trade.
+Many words in English and other languages, in current usage show the proof of this flourishing trade.
+Some examples are given below.

 Similarly, many other words were used which show the popularity of Indian textiles in different parts of the world.